 The Barbarian Conspiracy

 Every year, our MA students take part in an immersive, dramatic seminar that stimulates further thought about both the physical details and personal circumstances of living in a Roman frontier.
 This year, YOU join them!
-Remember, a panel session video about visualisation will be available from 17:00 on 15 July in step 5.22.

 This activity visualises a scenario that might have followed the so-called ‘Barbarian Conspiracy’ of AD 367.

 The videos which follow are an adaptation, designed for this course, of one of the immersive seminars run with Roman archaeology graduate students at Newcastle University.

 To prepare, let us first review the historical evidence.

 In AD 367 Britain was subjected to attacks on multiple fronts.
 Ammianus Marcellinus, the former army officer who wrote about these events just over 20 years later, described the concurrent attacks as barbarica conspiratio.
 Modern scholars, following him, tend to term this period of raiding and disorder ‘The Barbarian Conspiracy’.
 The following passages have been edited and adapted for ease of reading, but can be found more completely in Ammianus Marcellinus Book 27, chapters 8 (sections 1-10) and Book 28, chapters 3 (sections 1-9):

 The Emperor Valentinian was alarmed by serious news that Britain was brought into a state of extreme need by a conspiracy of the savages while travelling from Amiens to Treves (Trier) in 367.
 Count Nectaridus, general of the coastal region, had been killed; another general, Duke Fullofaudes, had been ambushed by the enemy and taken prisoner.